Flomp/vimu/content/docs/account/general.md

-# Account
+# General

-**vimu** accounts are how a user interacts with **vimu**.
+Accounts are how a user interacts with **vimu**.
 Accounts currently are linked to one email or one Google account.
 Every account has a unique username that is generated upon creation.
-To open the account settings click you avatar in the top right corner and select "Account".
+To open the account settings click your avatar in the top right corner and select "Account".

 ## Account actions
 ### Change your username